What are the Components of Blood and Their Functions?

 If you’re cold in the winter, it’s your blood that is protecting your internal organs and keeping them warm.
 If you’re exercising, blood flows to the surface of the skin and allows for heat loss.
 If you have a cut on your hand, blood protects it from infection.
 There are so many examples of how blood helps us to perform the most basic functions.

 Blood is considered to be a specialized tissue.
 Within it, there are over 4,000 different components.
-However, there are four main components that carry out many of its basic functions.
-Everyone produces these components in the same way, and they carry out the same functions for each individual.
+However, four main components carry out many of its basic functions.
+Everyone produces these components in the same way, and they carry out the same functions for each person.

 What are the Main Components of Blood?